SanjayMarreddi/CS220/Competitive_Programming/Library/Notes/Notes.md

 - When answer is P/Q, we are usually asked to print, `P * Q^(−1) modulo 10^9+7, where Q^(−1) is the multiplicative inverse of Q modulo 10^9+7`
   To find, Multiplicative inverse of Q modulo M  use `Q_inv =  modpow(Q, M-2)`

+- Also, Many problems which take O(n^2) in bruteforce can cleverly be brought down to O(n) by performing Two traversals, One from `right to Left` & other one from `Left to right` & similar ways.